Narrative Intelligence

 What does it invite people to feel, believe, or become?

-It is the ability to read a room, a culture, a moment—and understand which stories heal, which harm, and which distract.
 It requires listening before shaping, and responsibility after impact.
 The goal is not persuasion, but resonance.
 Not certainty, but understanding.
+Not simplification, but the courage to hold complexity without collapsing it.

 At its core, narrative intelligence is about relationship: between storyteller and audience, past and present, self and other.
-It is the practice of holding complexity without collapsing it—and inviting others to do the same.
+It is the practice of helping people see the stories they are already living inside—and making space for more honest, humane, and responsible ways forward.